dpla-attic/Metadata-Analysis-Workshop/Metadata_Breakers.md

 </details>

+#### Further Questions & Analysis

 All of the above give you the ability to browse and review the data in a faster manner than using something like OpenRefine with huge datasets or reviewing the OAI-PMH feeds in a web browser.
 But they don't automate how you make a decision, only how you can review and analyze the data to get to a decision.
 Work through the following questions and figure out how the above can help you determine the following (note: this will not be the same for each person or institution).

-5. Is date mapped to the same field consistently?
+* Is date mapped to the same field consistently?
 Does it look like a creation date or a date of digitization?
-6. Is creator mapped to the same field consistently?
+* Is creator mapped to the same field consistently?
-7. Is geographic information in the same field consistently (if included)?
+* Is geographic information in the same field consistently (if included)?
-8. Are properties used in a semantically correct way (publisher is a good example, you can use `grep` to look for the digitization institution's name).
+* Are properties used in a semantically correct way (publisher is a good example, you can use `grep` to look for the digitization institution's name).
-9. Are DCMI types included?
+* Are DCMI types included?
 If not, could they be derived from `format` or another field (`title`?)?
-10. Do page-level records exist? (e.g. looking for records with title only, titles that contain the work “page”)
+* Do page-level records exist? (e.g. looking for records with title only, titles that contain the work “page”)
-11. Does full-text exist? (e.g. looking for extra-long description fields)
+* Does full-text exist? (e.g. looking for extra-long description fields)
-12. Does all of the content meet collecting guidelines? (e.g. a qualitative analysis of titles)
+* Does all of the content meet collecting guidelines? (e.g. a qualitative analysis of titles)